minimaxir/gpt-3-experiments/examples/rickandmorty/output_1_2.md

 Morty: Thank you, Rick!
 That's the best advice I've ever gotten in my whole life!
 I'll never forget what you just said!
 Pickle Rick: Whoa, Morty, come on, put the pickle down.
 This is your eld...
 Morty: What'd you, what'd you mean, "I thought you said"?!
 What did you think I said, Rick?
-Pickle Rick: I thought you said, "D-didn't 84 Hitler's dick down a Jew's throat a couple times?"
+Pickle Rick: I thought you said, "D-didn't <<extra censored>> a couple times?"
 Morty: You heard that I was-?
 Oh, and you thought that was, like a joke?
 Or-
-Pickle Rick: [bangs the table] Damn it, Morty, put down the **** pickle!
+Pickle Rick: [bangs the table] Damn it, Morty, put down the \***_ pickle!
 [Morty puts down the pickle] What can I do to make this up to you?!
 Like, I'll turn myself back into a human if you want me to.
 J-just reach your hand in here, I-I can do it, I can do it good, Morty.
 If anybody can turn themselves back into a person, a-anytime they want, it's mec- no, it's me!
 Pickle Rick!
-Pickle Rick is *** special, boy!
+Pickle Rick is _** special, boy!
 Pickle Rick does it!
 Not Rick and not any dumb old human, cuz I'm a pickle!
 I

 ---

 **[Transition to Morty entering the garage.
 There is a pickle and a screwdriver on Rick's work bench]**
 **Pickle Rick: Morty?**
 **Morty: Rick?
 W-where are you?**